Sturgeon tweets Growth Commission defence

 Nicola Sturgeon has defended the SNP's Growth Commission report amid heavy criticism from opposition parties and some independence supporters.

-In a series of twitter posts, the first minister insisted the commission had set out an alternative to Westminster's "Brexit spiral" and "austerity".
+In a series of twitter posts, the first minister insisted the commission had set out an alternative to Westminster's "austerity" and "Brexit spiral".

-The commission's long-awaited report was published on Friday.
+The commission's long-awaited economic report was published on Friday.

 Among its recommendations were for an independent Scotland to keep the pound, but without a formal currency union.